alluri1/graphql-api/README.md

 ### About

-Uses BeautifulSoup to retrieve the info of Pokemon by name from https://www.pokemon.com/us/pokedex/
+- Uses BeautifulSoup to retrieve the info of Pokemon by name from https://www.pokemon.com/us/pokedex/

+- Graph QL API in progress

 APIs to get pokemon info